Business Studies (B.A.)

 Business Administration, Economics, Information Systems, Business Education

-The Bachelor’s degree program Business Studies offers you an innovative and wide-ranging course of study that not only provides you with in-depth knowledge from various economic disciplines, but also specifically promotes your individual interests.
+The Bachelor’s degree program in Business Studies offers you an innovative and wide-ranging course of study that not only provides you with in-depth knowledge from various disciplines in business and economics, but also allows you to pursue your own specific interests.

-Our special advantage: In addition to a specialist field of study (Business Administration (BWL), Economics (VWL), Business Information Systems (WIN) and Business Education (WiPäd)), you can also choose a future-oriented thematic field of study at an early stage – tailored to your strenghts and career goals.
-Whether Data Science and Business Intelligence, Sustainability, Digitalization, Innovation & Entrepreneurship, Marketing & Customer Insights – with us, you are not just choosing a degree course, but a perspective with a future.
-Interdisciplinary content, modern teaching formats and the opportunity to study abroad open up a wide range of opportunities for you – both nationally and internationally.
+Our special advantage: In addition to a specialization (Business Administration (BWL), Economics (VWL), Information Systems (WIN) and Business Education (WiPäd)), you can also choose a future-oriented field of study at an early stage – tailored to your strengths and career goals.
+Whether it’s Data Science and Business Intelligence, Sustainability, Digitalization, Innovation & Entrepreneurship or Marketing and Customer Insights, at FAU you not only choose a degree program, but also a future with great prospects.
+Interdisciplinary content, modern teaching formats and stays abroad open up a wealth of opportunities to our students – both nationally and internationally.

 Fact Sheet